Snowflaker1080/Space-Invaders-Nuclear-Strike-Game/README.md

 🖼 Visuals

+How to Play Screen Image

+- Generative AI image created using Grok AI – Used under fair use for educational and portfolio demonstration purposes.

-Player Jet Sprite
+Player Jet & Alien Sprites

+- Sourced from CleanPNG and Pinterest – Used under fair use for non-commercial educational development.
-- Custom sprite edited from “Spaceship” asset by Kenney.nl – CC0
+- Custom sprite edited from “Spaceship” asset by Kenney.nl – CC0.

-Alien Sprites

-- “Pixel Aliens Pack” by CraftPix.net – Free version with attribution
+- “Pixel Aliens Pack” by CraftPix.net – Free version with attribution.

 Nuclear Weapon Image

-- Derived from public domain icon, modified under CC0
+- Derived from public domain icon, modified under CC0.

 Starfield Background

-- Procedurally generated via JavaScript (no external asset)
+- Based on Codepen canvas animation by @sohilananthR – Referenced with respect to original creator.

 Buttons and Icons

-- Emoji characters used under Unicode standard
+- Emoji characters used under Unicode standard.
+- Alien emoji Sourced from Emojipedia – Used under the Unicode Standard, which permits emoji use in digital projects.

 ⸻